sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 5/3/2022 17:41 PT_
+_Updated 5/5/2022 00:03 PT_

-v7.14 will complete rollout on Android on Thursday, May 5th.
-The team is now working on development and QA for v7.15.
+v7.14 will complete rollout on Android today.
+The team is working on development and QA for v7.15.

 ***